kyma-project/istio/hack/managed-kyma-migration/readme.md

 ## Scenarios

-### Provisioning of API Gateway CR using Lifecycle Manager in a new cluster
+### Provisioning of Istio CR using Lifecycle Manager in a new cluster

-If there is no Istio custom resource (CR), then Lifecycle Manager provisions the default API Gateway CR defined in the Istio ModuleTemplate.
+If there is no Istio custom resource (CR), then Lifecycle Manager provisions the default Istio CR defined in the Istio ModuleTemplate.
 The migration adds the Istio module to the Kyma CR.

 ### Provisioning of Istio CR using Lifecycle Manager in a cluster with existing modules